 Why would a CEO do that?

-When a CEO lacks the people skills to explain her position and win over allies, they get frustrated.
+When CEOs lack the people skills to explain their positions and win over allies, they get frustrated.
 Instead of reflecting on how they can accomplish their goals, they flare up, compounding the original problem.
 All that drama does serve a purpose, though: It distracts others from the substance of the problem, and intimidates them from bringing up their own position.
 However, the distraction eventually comes to an end as we saw from the headlines that Ms. Bartz and Yahoo! are divorced.

 It takes great courage for a leader to admit his or her limitations, yet that is the most rational approach to take.
 After all, the CEO of a major corporation can’t be expected to know everything about her company.
 No one could be an expert at all of it.
 The best leadership begins with honesty.
 The best leader assembles a great team to carry out the firm’s mission.
 And then that leader must defer to the judgment of those team members for specific decisions.